 We are all familiar with Cut/Copy and Paste commands.
 They’ve been around since the early days of word processing, and they are universal across almost every Windows application.
-By pressing “Ctrl-V” or clicking “Paste”, we can insert the contents of the clipboard.
+By pressing Ctrl + V or clicking Paste, we can insert the contents of the clipboard.
 This is how the basic paste command works.
 Besides this basic paste approach, Excel also provides a variety of special methods to paste the clipboard.
-Today, I’d like to give an introduction on the Paste Special command in Excel and how can it be used in real life.
+Today, I’d like to give an introduction to the Paste Special command in Excel and how you can use it in real life.

 Introduction to Paste Special Command in Excel

 Paste Special is a feature that gives you more control over deciding how the content is displayed.
 For example, text copied from a web page often retains much of or all of the HTML formatting.
-By using Paste Special, you can choose the paste unformatted text.
+By using Paste Special, you can choose various paste options in Excel for unformatted text.
 With Paste Special, you can copy not only data but also the source column’s width into the target columns.
 You can even use Paste Special to perform calculations like addition, subtraction, multiplication, and division.
-They are still other powerful ways to use Excel’s Paste Special Command.
+There are still other powerful ways to use Excel’s Paste Special command.

-5 Useful Ways to Use Paste Special Command in Excel
+How to Use Paste Special Command in Excel: 5 Useful Methods

 Here I am considering a dataset of Student Information.
 The dataset has 5 columns and 6 rows ranging from B4 to F9 indicating Student Name.
 Test 1, Test 2, Total, and Remarks respectively.